Image by Antony Giblin Getty Images

 There are good English descriptions, but the audio guide (¥500) gives more detail.
 Expect lots of families and school groups.

-The Osaka Kaiyu Ticket (www.kaiyukan.com/language/eng/kaiyu.html; adult/child ¥2550/1300) combines entry to the aquarium, with one-day unlimited transport on city subways and discounted admission to other sites.
+The Osaka Kaiyu Ticket (www.kaiyukan.com/language/eng/kaiyu.html; adult/child ¥2550/1300) combines entry to the aquarium with one-day unlimited transport on city subways and discounted admission to other sites.
 Purchase at any subway station.
-Check the schedule online, as the aquarium closes a few times a year.
+Check the schedule online, as the aquarium closes for a couple of days in January and February.